The Progrock 2 from QRP-Labs has replaced the original ProgRock. This device has a 0.25ppm TCXO, eliminating the problems noted below.

 Before soldering to the TCXO - but after it has been glued to the board - it is recommended that a small amount of liquid flux be applied to the connections and that they be tinned using a hot iron with a very fine tip: The ceramic package tends to draw away heat quickly, making it a bit difficult to solder and tinning it before-hand assures that a solid connection has been made.
 Don't tin the unused pin as it's an easy way to identify the pins of the device while it is inverted.

 Assuming that the connections are good and that the pins were properly identified, the synthesizer may be plugged into a ProgRock as normal.
 If all went well, the output frequency will be pretty close to what it was before - but slightly low in frequency.
-While the nominal frequency of the original crystal is 27.000 MHz, in this circuit the frequency is usually 2-5 kHz high in this circuit so the "default" clock frequency of the ProgRock is set to about 27.003 kHz to compensate.
+While the nominal frequency of the original crystal is 27.000 MHz, the frequency is usually 2-5 kHz high in this circuit so the "default" clock frequency of the ProgRock is set to about 27.003 kHz to compensate.
 With the TCXO being within 1 PPM of its intended frequency, register 02 of the ProgRock will have to be set to the new frequency, hopefully within a few 10s of Hz of exactly 27.0 MHz: If you have a means of precisely measuring the frequency, use that number for register 02, otherwise use 27.000000 MHz.
 Once this is done the programmed, output frequencies will be quite close.

 Once everything was checked out I put a few more dabs of adhesive on the capacitor and flying leads to make sure everything was held into place.